MrComexs/Crunchyroll_Processing_Script/README.md

 - Converts Crunchyroll's mp4 h.264 anime into mkv h.265
 - Renames video files in this format `Title - S01E01 ⌊Title of Episode⌉.mkv`
 - Removes the `Original Script:` line from subtitles files do to subtitle scaling bug with VLC
-- Renames subtitles files in this format `Title - S01E01 ⌊Title of Episode⌉ en-US.mkv`
+- Renames subtitles files in this format `Title - S01E01 ⌊Title of Episode⌉ sub en-US.mkv`
 ## Feature that are in development
 - fix Video and Subtitle rename
 - automate video and subtitle merging uising mkvmerge
 - Makes folder
 - Better error codes
+- support playlist
 ## Installation and usage
 1. install dependencies
 - yt-dlp